Shannspan/clg-js-final-project/README.md

 # clg-js-final-project
 CLG JavaScript Final Project

-This is till a work in progress
+This is a work in progress